Y-GAN: Learning Dual Data Representations for Efficient Anomaly Detection: Results and Discussion

-\textbf{Unlabeled Normal Data.} Y-GAN assumes that the (normal) training data comes from multiple sub-classes/groups and that labels for these sub-classes are readily available.
-This assumption allows for the inclusion of the latent classifier $C$ in the training process, which was shown to be critical for the overall performance of Y-GAN.
-Here, we show that it is possible to relax this assumption and train Y-GAN with unlabeled training data in a completely unsupervised manner.
-To this end, we run a clustering procedure over the training data and \textit{generate weak labels} that can be utilized when learning Y-GAN.
-Specifically, we first compute feature representations from the training images used in the given experimental run with the EfficientNet-B4~\cite{pmlr-EfficientNet_2019} model, pre-trained on ImageNet.
-Given input images $x$, the model then generates $1792$-dimensional representations for the experiments.
-For efficiency reasons, we reduce the dimensionality of these representations to $100$ using Principal Component Analysis (PCA)~\cite{turk1991eigenfaces} and cluster the data with $k$-means.
-We determine the optimal number of clusters based on the \textit{average silhouette method}~\cite{kaufman2009finding}.
-Finally, we utilize the generated cluster assignments as weak labels for Y-GAN training. \begin{itemize}[leftmargin=3mm] \item \textbf{K--Classes--Out Results.} On MNIST, FMNIST and CIFAR10 the clustering procedure identifies either $9$ or $10$ clusters in any given experimental run ($9$ classes are in fact represented).
+\begin{itemize}[leftmargin=3mm] \item \textbf{K--Classes--Out Results.} On MNIST, FMNIST, and CIFAR10, the clustering procedure identifies either $9$ or $10$ clusters in any given experimental run ($9$ classes are in fact represented).
 An analysis of the generated clusters shows that $95\%$ of MNIST samples in each cluster share the same ground truth.
 This percentage is bit lower in FMNIST and CIFAR10, where it equals $91\%$ and $87\%$, respectively.
 This suggests that the clustering reasonably well approximates the actual data classes, but also that part of the data is not assigned correct class labels.
 A comparison between Y-GAN trained with the ground truth labels and the weak labels generated with the clustering procedure (denoted as Y-GAN*) is presented in Table~\ref{tab: results_weak}.
 As can be seen, the weak labels result in slight performance degradations compared to the original Y-GAN.
 However, the Y-GAN* model achieves competitive results on all three datasets and still outperforms all competing baselines evaluated in Tables \ref{tab:MNIST_results}, \ref{tab: FMNIST_results} and \ref{tab: CIFAR10_results}.
 The presented results suggest that learning data representations through a latent (proxy) classifier that considers differences between different sub-classes of normal training data is beneficial for performance, even if the sub-classes are not necessarily homogeneous and contain label noise. \item \textbf{PlantVillage Results.} For this dataset, $12$ distinct clusters are identified by $k$-means, which is corresponds to the number of original categories that include non-anomalous/normal samples.
 However, the partitioning of the PlantVillage data is in this case less accurate in comparison to the $k$-classes-out datasets, due to similarities between objects from different classes.
 After the clustering process, only $80\%$ of PlantVillage images representing the same plant species and share the same ground truth label.
-Although such weak labels decreasee the anomaly detection performance by approximately $12\%$, Y-GAN* learned without any supervision still outperforms the second best competing model, GANomaly, by $7.7\%$ (see Table~\ref{tab: PlantVillage_results} for reference).
+Although such weak labels decrease the anomaly detection performance by approximately $12\%$, Y-GAN* learned without any supervision still outperforms the second best competing model, GANomaly, by $7.7\%$ (see Table~\ref{tab: PlantVillage_results} for reference).
 Overall, these results support the observation that a competitive Y-GAN model can be trained even without access to ground truth class labels for the normal training data. \end{itemize}